uidb-dev/react.cordova/README.md

 ## If you have any problems, please let us know [here](https://github.com/orchoban/react.cordova/issues), and we will make our best effort to resolve it soon
 ## Feel free to edit the code yourself: go to [bin/cli.js](https://github.com/orchoban/react.cordova/blob/master/bin/cli.js)

+## If you have any private problems please ask to support [here] (https://www.fiverr.com/share/5bpN56)